cassioneri/calendar/Parallelism.md

 `q` is stored at `rax`.
 Then `r` is evaluated through the expression `r = n - 1461 * q` (4<sup>th</sup> and 5<sup>th</sup> assembly lines, where `q` is stored in `eax`, a sort of "alias" of `rax`).
 Therefore, although not obvious in the C++ code, there is a data dependency forcing the CPU to wait the calculation of `q` to finish before it starts that of `r`.
+Notice also the usage of `edi` at the first and last lines.
+This indicates another kind of data dependency and `edi` is "locked" holding the value of `n` during the entire execution of the code.

-The alternative implementation does not suffer from this problem as we shall see but, first things first.
+The alternative implementation does not suffer from these problems as we shall see.
+But first things first.
 Similarly to tradional's assembly, `q` is evaluated by a product and a right bitwise shift:
 `(n * 2939745) >> 32`.
 However, this strengh reduction is done manually in C++ rather than relying on the compiler which would, otherwise, choose 39 bits instead of 32.
 We prefer the latter because